Finite State Machines

 From Elixir, the equivalent is Cure.FSM.Runtime:

-# Spawn with a registered name
+# Register under a name

 {:ok, pid} = Cure.FSM.Runtime.spawn_fsm(:"Cure.FSM.TrafficLight", name: "light1")